Profitbase/Episode-Docs/articles/flow/actions/excel/for-each-row.md

-# Read rows from Excel file
+# For each row in Excel file

 Iterates over rows in an Excel sheet.
 Each row is represented by a business object as defined by the `Column mapping` property.